Flows of $G_2$-Structures associated to Calabi-Yau Manifolds: Abstract

 \section{Abstract}

-We establish a correspondence between a parabolic complex Monge-Amp\`ere equation and the $G_2$-Laplacian flow for initial data produced from a K\"ahler metric on a complex $2$- or $3$-fold.
-By applying estimate for the complex Monge-Amp\`ere equation, we show that for this class of initial data the $G_2$-Laplacian flow exists for all time and converges to a torsion-free $G_2$-structure induced by a K\"ahler Ricci-flat metric.
+We establish a correspondence between a parabolic complex Monge--Amp\`ere equation and the $G_2$-Laplacian flow for initial data produced from a K\"ahler metric on a complex $2$- or $3$-fold.
+By applying estimate for the complex Monge--Amp\`ere equation, we show that for this class of initial data the $G_2$-Laplacian flow exists for all time and converges to a torsion-free $G_2$-structure induced by a K\"ahler Ricci-flat metric.
 Similar results are obtained for the $G_2$-Laplacian coflow, and in this case the coflow is related to the K\"{a}hler--Ricci flow.